-Vietnam is the second-largest coffee producing country in the world and has a rich and creative coffee culture appearing in every aspect of life.
+Vietnam is the second-largest coffee-producing country globally and has a rich and creative coffee culture appearing in every aspect of life.
 Unique creations such as egg coffee have conquered many coffee lovers.

 This article includes the following sections: